Access to Justice

 What Protect say:

-We want to see time limits to 6 months (and 21 days for interim relief) and reintroduce legal aid so that whistleblowers are better equipped to enforce their legal rights and obtain a remedy in the employment tribunal.
+We want to see time limits extended to 6 months (and 21 days for interim relief) and reintroduce legal aid so that whistleblowers are better equipped to enforce their legal rights and obtain a remedy in the employment tribunal.

 Both of these issues are addressed in our draft bill.